yexnsxo/yexnsxo/README.md

 <br/>

 ## Currently 🌱
-- Deepening frontend skills with TypeScript and Next.js
+- Learning Python, pandas, SQL, and basic data analysis
+- Exploring advertising data, platform metrics, DMP, and AI-based service improvement
-- Learning backend fundamentals to better understand API and data flow
+- Studying backend fundamentals to better understand API and data flow
-- Exploring how data and AI can improve user discovery and service experience
+- Continuing to build frontend projects with a focus on user experience and service flow

 <br/>